canonical/is-charms-contributing-guide/development-setup.md

      ```

 * Generate a new key following the prompts and entering your Canonical email
   address.
-Note that, if you add a passphrase, you will need to enter that
-  passphrase on every commit unless you setup further tooling.
+Please add a passphrase to the key when you generate it.

   ```bash
   gpg --gen-key